KMDLabs/LabsNotary/README.md

 ### Wallet transaction cleaner
 `cleanwallettransactions` <txid>

--> Provide a txid to delete all tx in the wallet except the tx specified.
+    Provide a txid to delete all tx in the wallet except the tx specified.
 The walletreset.sh script does this all for you.

--> Running without a txid specified will clean all transaction history in the wallet older than the last unspent utxo.
+    Running without a txid specified will clean all transaction history in the wallet older than the last unspent utxo.

 ### dpowlistunspent RPC
--> Special RPC for iguana, it caches and returns unspent utxos very quickly.
+Special RPC for iguana, it caches and returns unspent utxos very quickly.
 Needing a lean wallet.dat is now thing of the past.
+Should also allow for staking and mining on notary nodes without slowing down notarizations.

 ### Adding New Coins
 Add the chain params to `assetchains.json` (make sure you have the `freq` param it is required!)